TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1ThreatIntel.md

 ## PARAMETERS

 ### -ThreatActors
-The -ThreatActors switch will return a list of threat actors in your environment.
+The -ThreatActors switch will return a list of threat actors detected within your environment.

 ```yaml
 Type: SwitchParameter